 - Do you know how to release a trapped animal?

 - Do you know what bait should be used to ensure you catch the targeted species?

 - Do you know how frequently you must check a trap set to capture wildlife?

 If you can answer “yes” to the aforementioned questions then you should know what you’re getting into when you set a trap.
 Landowners and homeowners may not trap beavers, bobcats, migratory birds, big game, threatened species or endangered species.
-Landowners should contact their district Wildlife Conservation Officer through the Region Office before trapping nuisance wildlife.
+Landowners should contact the region office that serves the county where they are located before trapping nuisance wildlife.
 Also, once traps are set, they must be checked daily.